mooreds/docs-1/get-started/quickstart.md

 ]
 ```

 Transposit introduces a few conveniences to SQL for working with JSON, including [EXPAND BY](../references/sql-operations.md).
 You'll want to use the `EXPAND BY` syntax here to return one item for each nested row so the values will be easier to manipulate and display later.

-{% hint style="warning" %}
-Note: Since `values` is a SQL keyword, it must be escaped with backticks.
+Note that because `values` is a SQL keyword, it must be escaped with backticks.
-{% endhint %}

 Try expanding the results: